Hello and welcome to The Breyer Group Stadium, the home of Leyton Orient FC.

 Relax in our South Stand bar

-If you’ve purchased a ticket for The Q2W Tommy Johnston South Stand, you can grab a drink and a snack and watch the early-kick off in the bar, once through the turnstiles.
+If you’ve purchased a ticket for the Cash Converters Tommy Johnston South Stand, you can grab a drink and a snack and watch the early-kick off in the bar, once through the turnstiles.

 Enjoy a pie and a pint at our concourse bars